MathewKeeling/bitwarden-printer/README.md

   You can feel free to modify this to print to a text document for your purposes.
 I found it easier to simply go and increase the buffer size of my IDE's terminal.

   I spent about six or seven hours on this so you don't have to.
+(A more skilled developer could've written this in an hour, or less.
+This was a great exercise for learning.)
 If you found this helpful--feel free to star this repository and give me a follow.
 I'm always looking to teach and learn.
 (I have much to do of the latter.)

   Thanks for stopping by!